Want to follow along with this writing? Sign up Today, it's free and easy

 I think making it rhyme is a poor suggestion, though.
 A poem can flow without rhymes.
 Just keep it the way it is.

-about 2 years ago mia shackelford said:
+over 2 years ago mia shackelford said:

 ah, i really don't think you should make it rhyme.